aws-samples/aws-hpc-recipes/recipes/pcs/getting_started/README.md

 ### Cleaning Up

-When you are done using your PCS cluster, you can delete it and all its associated resources by navigating to the AWS CloudFormation console and deleting the **get-started-cfn** stack.
+When you are done using your PCS cluster, you can delete it and all its associated resources by navigating to the AWS CloudFormation console and deleting the stack you created.

-**Note** If you have created additional compute node groups or queues in your cluster, beyond the `login` and `compute-1` groups created by the CloudFormation stack, you will need to delete those resources in the PCS console before deleting the **get-started-cfn** stack.
+**Note** If you have created additional compute node groups or queues in your cluster, beyond the `login` and `compute-1` groups created by the CloudFormation stack, you will need to delete those resources in the PCS console before deleting the CloudFormation stack.